 Armenia Gambling Laws

 Armenia is open to gambling in all its forms.
 The government has issued licenses to 11 major casinos and authorizes 103 smaller gambling halls that mostly consist of a few slot machines.
 The government has been issuing licenses to land-based casinos since 2004 under Decree 1164-N of the “On Gambling and Casinos” law.
-You can read a basic summary of the licensing requirements for gambling games here.

 Any casino operator seeking a license must submit documentation and pay a fee of AMD 25,000,000 to the state treasury.
 Anyone interested in organizing gambling but not establishing a full-fledged casino must pay a fee of AMD 5,000,000.

 Licenses are issued to casinos indefinitely but there is an annual fee of AMD 25,000,000.
 In 2011 and 2012, lawmakers responded to growing public concern about problem gambling by passing legislation that would ban all casinos outside of the resort towns of Tsakhkadzor, Jermuk and Sevan.
 This law upset casino owners for obvious reasons and enactment was subsequently delayed until January 1st, 2014.

 Armenian gambling sites are licensed under the law called “On Licensing.”
 Applicants must pay a fee of AMD 100,000,000 (about $244,000 USD) per year.
 This is significantly more expensive than what is charged by most licensing jurisdictions and probably explains why international gaming websites have so far shied away from obtaining a license.